fleetdm/fleet/docs/Using-Fleet/Understanding-host-vitals.md

 <!-- DO NOT EDIT.
 This document is automatically generated. -->
-# Detail Queries Summary
+# Understanding host vitals

-Following is a summary of the detail queries hardcoded in Fleet used to populate the device details:
+A reference page of the hard-coded queries Fleet uses to populate device details.

 ## battery

 - Platforms: darwin

 - Query:
 ```sql
 SELECT serial_number, cycle_count, health FROM battery;
 ```